pauloemilio-tech/spendly-frontend/README.md

 * Prepare the platform for dashboards and analytics
 * Maintain strong technical architecture while improving business direction
 * Connect frontend experience with real backend business rules
+* Demonstrate a more realistic full-stack deployment flow

 ---